Skip to content

 3. Select appropriate books: Work with organizations like Promising Pages to ensure a diverse selection of engaging books that cater to different reading levels, interests, and cultural backgrounds.
 This variety helps ensure that every student can find a book that resonates with them.

-4. Track and adjust: Monitor the program's impact on attendance rates, literacy levels, and overall student engagement.
-Use this data to make necessary adjustments and maximize the effectiveness of the initiative.
+4. Track and adjust: Monitor the program’s impact on attendance rates, literacy levels, and overall student engagement.
+Use this data to make necessary adjustments and maximize the initiative’s effectiveness.

-5. Involve the school community: Engage teachers, staff, and families in the process to create buy-in and ensure the program's success.
+5. Involve the school community: Engage teachers, staff, and families by creating buy-in and ensuring the program’s success.
 Their support is crucial for maintaining enthusiasm and participation.

 Conclusion: Turning the Page on Chronic Absenteeism